-IEP students can purchase a parking tag for $46 per session.
-To purchase a parking tag, please log into your IEP account or go to Card Services, room 207, in the Student Center.
+IEP students can purchase a parking permit for $46 per session.
+To purchase a parking permit, please go to the Talon One Service Center on the first floor of the Student Center.

-Once you receive your parking tag, you will be able to park in Zone 2; the green areas located on this link: Central Parking
+Once you pay for your parking permit, you will be able to park in Central Parking - the green area located at this link: Central Parking Map

 Kennesaw State University’s B.O.B. buses transport KSU students, faculty, and staff to various locations on-campus and off-campus.
 Important bus stops include Town Point (Admissions), local apartments, and Town Center Mall.

 There is no exact schedule for B.O.B.
 Buses run continuously Monday through Friday, with some service on Saturday.
 Plan enough time in your schedule in case you just miss the bus and have to wait for the next one.